lonycell/grafana.v7/docs/sources/alerting/rules.md

 ## Execution

-The alert rules are evaluated in the Grafana backend in a scheduler and query execution engine that is part of core Grafana.
+The alert rules are evaluated in the ThingSPIN backend in a scheduler and query execution engine that is part of core ThingSPIN.
 Only some data sources are supported right now.
 They include `Graphite`, `Prometheus`, `InfluxDB`, `Elasticsearch`, `Stackdriver`, `Cloudwatch`, `Azure Monitor`, `MySQL`, `PostgreSQL`, `MSSQL`, `OpenTSDB`, `Oracle`, and `Azure Data Explorer`.

 ## Clustering

 Currently alerting supports a limited form of high availability.
-Since v4.2.0 of Grafana, alert notifications are deduped when running multiple servers.
+Since v4.2.0 of ThingSPIN, alert notifications are deduped when running multiple servers.
 This means all alerts are executed on every server but no duplicate alert notifications are sent due to the deduping logic.
 Proper load balancing of alerts will be introduced in the future.

 <div class="clearfix"></div>